SQream/sqream_docs/guides/operations/installing_sqream_with_kubernetes.rst

 1. Copy your license package to the sqream **/license** folder.

-**NOTE:** You do not need to untar the license package after copying it to the **/license** folder because the installer script does it automatically.
+.. note:: You do not need to untar the license package after copying it to the **/license** folder because the installer script does it automatically.

 The following flags are **mandatory** during your first run: